blakelinkd/blakelinkd/README.md

 Hi, I'm Blake.
-I'm interested in Games, 3D Modelling, Indoor Gardening and fishing!
-I'm currently learning to use Next.js
+I'm interested in Games,
+3D Modelling, Gardening and fishing!
+I'm currently learning to use Three.js to make 3D websites.

 ## Want to talk?
 website is: www.blakelink.us